opendocsg/slw-judgments-backfill/2017_SGHC_207/report.md

 _Companies_ – _Receiver and manager_ – _Remuneration of_

 [LawNet Editorial Note: The appeal in Civil Appeal No 218 of 2017 was dismissed by the Court of Appeal on 19 October 2018.
-See [2018] SGCA 69.]
+See <span class="citation">[2018] SGCA 69</span>.]

 22 August 2017